 - a.
-All alternate changes must be given to the Show Secretary.
-Alternate changes can be made the day of the state show by the county coordinator.
-Once the alternate substitution is made, the change remains final. - b.
-If a contestant must scratch any state show class due to an injury or unsoundness that occurred after the NJ State 4-H Horse Show entry deadline, the 4-H member must submit written justification signed by a veterinarian in order to show that project animal in any subsequent classes (such as Halter classes etc.). - c.
-If a contestant decides to scratch a class, for a reason other than injury or unsoundness of the animal, the county coordinator may substitute an alternate, however, the original contestant will be scratched from the remainder of the show and cannot decide to

-- participate in any subsequent classes.
-FOR EXAMPLE: If a horse/rider combination is scratched Saturday, that combination CANNOT compete on Sunday.) - d.
-If a contestant is unable to participate in a particular class because of a problem (i.e., heat stress, thrown shoe, etc.) occurring during the State 4-H Horse Show, certifiable by the farrier, veterinarian, show steward, judge or medical technician, then an alternate may be substituted by the county coordinator for that class only.
-The contestant will be permitted to participate in his/her remaining classes pending certification by said farrier, or veterinarian or medical technician, provided the horse is then deemed sound to perform again.
+All changes to the original entry must be reported to the Show Secretary by their county coordinator - b.
+Changes can be made on the day of the state show by the county coordinator.
+Once an alternate substitution is made, the change is final. - c.
+If a contestant must withdraw from a state show class due to an injury or unsoundness after the entry deadline, a written explanation signed by a veterinarian is required for subsequent classes. - d.
+If a contestant withdraws for a reason other than injury or unsoundness, the county coordinator may substitute an alternate, but the original horse/rider combination cannot participate in any subsequent classes. - i.
+(EXAMPLE: if a horse/rider combination is scratched on Saturday, that combination cannot compete on Sunday.) - e.
+If a contestant is unable to participate in a class due to a problem occurring during the State 4-H Horse Show, an alternate may be substituted by the county coordinator for that class only, pending certification by a farrier, veterinarian, or medical technician.